jindrichmynarz/dissertation/parts/transformation.md

 <!--
 Out-takes:

-In the context of procurement and financial data it was reported that *"data conversion aspects of the integration project are estimated to take up to 50 % of the project team's time"* ([Best practices in integration of procurement and financial data management, 2005](#BestPractices2005), p.
-19).
+In the context of procurement and financial data it was reported that *"data conversion aspects of the integration project are estimated to take up to 50 % of the project team's time"* [@BestPractices2005, p.
+19].
 We argue that a considerable share of this effort can be avoided if the integrated datasets are available in RDF.
 In that case, data translation can skip the resolution of syntactical inconsistencies and instead focus on resolving semantic mismatches between the integrated sources.